 Contact Mr Ginseng

 Warning!
-I receive too many emails, that’s why I can’t reply to everyone.
-That’s why I am creating a Forum available very soon.
-I can be contacted at contact(at)mr-ginseng.com (replace at with @)
+I receive too many emails, so I really can’t reply to everyone.
+That’s why I am creating an english version on the Forum available quite soon enough.
+I can be contacted at contact(at)mr-ginseng.com (replace at with @).

 Help Mr Ginseng

-You can also support my research and my work on mr-ginseng.com by hosting a link on your blog or in forums/videos (to the mr-ginseng.com home page or to the article(s) that you have found most helpful).
-If you have a friend who has a blog, ask them to include a link to the site www.mr-ginseng.com – Thank you in advance, as this will really help the site to evolve!
+You can support my research and my work on mr-ginseng.com by making a donation with paypal (contact-me about this), or by hosting a link on your blog or in forums/videos/social networks (to the mr-ginseng.com home page or to the article(s) that you have found most helpful).
+If you have a friend who has a blog, ask them to include a link to the site en.mr-ginseng.com – Thank you in advance, as this will really help the site to evolve!
 Happy medicinal plants for everyone!